 Thus, it goes undetected from your urine or blood, so you get a negative result. hCG are hormones produced by the cells around the developing embryo and are the basis of over-the-counter pregnancy tests.

-Mostly, they are detectable for as early as one week after the egg becomes fertilized.
-They will continue to increase as the fetus develops and peaks at the eighth to eleventh week of the pregnancy.
+They will continue to increase as the fetus develops and peak at the eighth to eleventh week of the pregnancy.

 2. Broken pregnancy test kit

 A home pregnancy test kit can malfunction and produce inaccurate results.
-It is true for expired test kits or those stored in a hot environment.
+It’s true for expired test kits or those stored in a hot environment.

 3. Multiple pregnancies